Protecting great apes and their environment

 The Great Apes Film Initiative

-“Hope4Apes At The Savoy” is an unique charitable event on the 27th September 2013.
-Hosted by Sir David Attenborough, this once in a lifetime event celebrating the power of apes on screen with clips from defining moments in natural history film will be screened using Pedal Power.
+“Hope4Apes At The Savoy” was a hugely successful charitable event on the 27th September 2013.
+Hosted by Sir David Attenborough, this once in a lifetime event celebrated the power of apes on screen with clips from defining moments in natural history film using Pedal Power.
 Culminating in an auction at the end of the night, money raised will help selected projects around the world working tirelessly for Ape Conservation.

 PASA Report from Uganda